 Leading up to the wedding day, there are several events that take place, from bridal showers, to the stag and doe and of course, the bachelor/bachelorette.
 Arguably one of the more important events is the rehearsal dinner, which happens anytime during the week before the wedding and gives you and the bridal party a chance to run through the ceremony and then have dinner.
-A lot of couples wonder if a rehearsal dinner is really necessary or if they can just show up on the day and get married.
+You might be wondering do you need a rehearsal dinner or if you can just show up on the day and get married.
 Here are some pros and cons to help you decide.

 1. A solid run through of the day: The biggest item in the ‘pro’ column for rehearsal dinners is that it gives you a chance to rehearse.
 Here is where you will run through the ceremony and see where any kinks need to be worked out before the big day.
 Have any readers fully read through their parts and anyone who is participating in the ceremony should be there to learn their cues and get a feel for the space.